 Q: Is Powder Blue Tang reef safe?

-They are very reef safe, however, they can be very territorial once established due to various conditions, particularly to new fish.
+They are very reef safe.
+However, they can be very territorial once established due to various conditions, particularly for new fish.

 Q: Are Powder Blue Tangs aggressive?